jedimt/hcicollector/README.md

 **Or in detached mode (`docker-compose up -d`)
 ```

-A (draft of a) more complete installation and configuration guide "Visualizing_NetApp_HCI_Performance.pdf" is included in the repository.
+For more information please consult the following material included in this repository:
+* Installation and configuration guide "TR-4694-0618-Visualizing-NetApp-HCI-Performance.pdf"
+* Overview PowerPoint deck "HCICollector Overview.pptx"
+* Installation demo and dashboard walkthrough "hcicollector-v.6-Install_and_Overview.mp4"

 ## Author